Using Electric Blanket During Pregnancy – Is It Safe?

 The following are the risks associated with using an electric blanket during pregnancy:

-- Using an electric blanket on high settings could cause a miscarriage.
+- Using an electric blanket on high settings could potentially lead to a miscarriage; however, it’s not certain.
+The risk of pregnancy loss slightly increases with the use of electrically heated beds (electric blankets and heated water beds) during pregnancy (3).
 This risk is highest during the first seven weeks of pregnancy.

 - Using an electric blanket on high settings frequently over the course of the pregnancy is linked to low weight in babies at birth.

 - Overheating increases the risks associated with the use of electric blankets.
-The high heat could disrupt the development of the neural tube in the foetus during the early stages (first trimester).
-This could result in serious conditions such as spina bifida.
+The high heat could disrupt the development of the neural tube in the foetus or congenital urinary tract anomalies (CUTAs), especially if exposed during the early stages, like the first trimester (4).
+This could result in serious conditions such as spina bifida (5).

 - Overheating could also make you sweat while you sleep, and may lead to dehydration.